alephium/docs/docs/dapps/build-dapp-from-scratch.md

 In this tutorial we will write our first dApp: A token faucet.

+The code here is taken from our [getting started page](/dapps/getting-started), but we will see step by step how we build this guide.

 Create a new project folder and navigate into it:

 ```sh